 If you have been accused of committing a property crime, you should seek out the advice and guidance of a dedicated Charlotte criminal defense attorney at the Olsinski Law Firm, PLLC.
 As experienced Charlotte property crimes lawyers, we know what it takes to reach the best possible result in your case.
 Our attorneys are skilled litigators who are familiar with the local court system, prosecutors, and judges.
 We are also prepared to negotiate on your behalf—whatever it takes to make sure you do not have to face the consequences of a property crime conviction.Property Crimes in North Carolina

 While damage to personal property is a common property crime, there are many other more serious offenses.
 Property crime usually entails the taking of property or money without the use of violence.
-The most common property crimes include trespassing, breaking or entering, and damage to personal property.
-Burglary is the forceful or unauthorized entry into another individual's establishment or place of living with the intent to steal that individual's property.
-Burglary and felony breaking or entering are similar charges and it is important that you speak to an attorney about your case to see if there may be mistakes by the police department or District Attorney's office.
+The most common property crimes include burglary, trespassing, breaking and entering, and causing damage to personal property.

 At The Olsinski Law Firm, PLLC, we take an aggressive approach to defending our clients charged with all types of property crimes.
 Property crimes can be either felonies or misdemeanors, meaning punishments can include jail or prison time, fines, and a conviction on the individual's criminal record.
-The consequences are harsh.
-Our firm is dedicated to ensuring you receive the sound legal advice and representation you need to protect your future and your freedom.
-Call our firm today and receive experienced guidance from misdemeanor charges to felony charges, an attorney at our Charlotte or Concord office is there to help answer your questions and put you at ease.
+Our Charlotte property crimes lawyers are dedicated to ensuring you receive the sound legal advice and representation you need to protect your future and your freedom.
+Call our firm today and receive experienced guidance from misdemeanor charges to felony charges.
+An attorney at our Charlotte or Concord office is there to help answer your questions and put you at ease.
 To learn more, and to schedule a free consultation today, call 704-405-2850, or connect with us through our secure online contact form.